ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - What are you uniquely good at?
 - What are you exceptional at?
 - What is the one thing in this world that you're the best at?
+- Note, this a very important question because if you compete with peoppel in startups that are better than you in skill, expertise and knowledge, it will be hard for you to beat them.
+Understanding what you are uniquely good at puts YOU in the drivers seat and YOU with the unique advantage.

 ## Tough questions:
 - What do you do?